AdobeDocs/workfront.en/help/classic/manage-work/projects/create-projects/create-baselines.md

   >
   >Enabling this setting automatically creates a baseline for a project every time a project's status changes to Current.
 The first created baseline is the default one.
 You must manually create all other baselines during the life of the project .

-* Manually: You can create new baselines for the project as needed as the project progresses.
+* **Manually**: You can create new baselines for the project as needed as the project progresses.
 You can then compare baselines to see how the project progressed over time.

+To create a baseline:

 1. Navigate to a project.
 1. Click the **Baselines** tab